zer0Kerbal/OnDemandFuelCells/GameData/OnDemandFuelCells/readme.md

 - configurable to produce byproducts (so O+H2 = EC + H2O)
 - very small memory footprint
 - Brown and Black out protection assistance
-- PAW (Part Action Window / Right Click Menu) grouping with autocollapse, click the down arrow to drop the ODFC control panel down (KSP 1.7.1).
+- PAW (Part Action Window / Right Click Menu) grouping with auto collapse, *click the down arrow to drop the ODFC control panel down (KSP 1.7.1).*
+- Two new features from the game settings:
+   - Stall: fuel cell stops working if vessel total electric charge falls to close to zero (0f) and will not start until there is more electric charge.
+Fuel cells require EC to work.
+   - autoSwitch: automatically switched fuel mode looking for fuel if the current mode becomes fuel deprived.
 - more features coming soon

 #### Installation Directions (assumes basic KSP mod installation knowledge):